ddeltasolutions/UIDeskAutomation.Automation3.0/README.md

 # UIDeskAutomation.Automation3.0
-This is a .NET library that can be used to automate Windows desktop programs based on their user interface.
-It is created on top of unmanaged Microsoft UI Automation API (Windows Automation API 3.0 - the latest version of UI Automation)..
+This is a .NET library that can be used to automate Windows applications (both desktop and browser) based on their user interface.
+It is created on top of unmanaged Microsoft UI Automation API (Windows Automation API 3.0 - the latest version of UI Automation).

 Here is an example.
 You can start an application like this: